bash-bastion/bash-object/docs/marshaling.md

 # => Wolf 359
 ```

-In both cases, the 'associative_array' is optional and can be inferred from the passed arguments.
+In both cases, the 'object' is optional and can be inferred from the passed arguments.
 However, passing it gives extra validation that the data is of the correct type.
 It is recommended to pass the type whenever doing operatings to prevent unexpected results